Guides

 - A Parent's Guide to Keeping Your Child Drug-Free

-What is Ignition Interlock?
+What is an Ignition Interlock Device?

 Drunk Driving Statistics

 Impaired driving is a significant issue in the United States.
 Drunk driving represents nearly a third of all highway accident deaths, including one-fifth of the highway accident deaths of children, according to the National Highway Safety Traffic Administration.
 There were over 1 million DUI arrests made nationwide in 2015.
 Those with DUI convictions are 4 times more likely than others to be involved in a fatal DUI accident than other drivers.
-Requiring interlock devices for DUI offenders could save 800 lives a year, a report concluded.
-The Mothers Against Drunk Driving organization says interlock devices have stopped drunk people from driving more than three million times since 2006.
+Requiring ignition ignition interlock devices for DUI offenders could save 800 lives a year, a report concluded.
+The Mothers Against Drunk Driving organization says ignition interlock devices have stopped drunk people from driving more than three million times since 2006.
 The organization says that drunk driving has been reduced by nearly 20 percent in the same period.

 Ignition Interlock Device Laws by State